-Matthew J. Kushin, Ph.D. – Matt for short – is an associate professor in the Department of Communication at Shepherd University and a senior fellow in the Bonnie & Bill Stubblefield Institute for Civil Political Communication.
+Matthew J. Kushin, Ph.D. – Matt for short – is a professor in the Department of Mass Communication at Shepherd University and a senior fellow in the Bonnie & Bill Stubblefield Institute for Civil Political Communication.

 He is the concentration coordinator of the Strategic Communication concentration in the department.
 Classes he teaches or has taught include: Social Media, Politics & Social Media, Principles of PR, Strategic Campaigns, Persuasion & Message Design, Communication Theories, Communication Research Methods, Applied Communication Research, Communication & New Media, Writing Across Platforms, Introduction to Mass Communication, Public Speaking, New Communication Technology.

 Dr. Kushin’s research focuses on social media, politics, and civic life.
 He has presented to audiences internationally on the subject via the United States State Department.

 He has a growing interest in self-regulation and metacognition, particularly as it relates to mindfulness, meditation, and breathwork.

 Before joining Shepherd University in the fall of 2012, he was an assistant professor at Utah Valley University.

 Dr. Kushin is the former Director of ICBO One Global Digital Strategy for the partner organizations of the International Congress of Behavioral Optometry where he helped plan, secure sponsorship for, and launch the ICBO One social mobile app for the global behavioral optometry community.
 In this role he planned and executed the app strategy for partner events throughout the world.